SeanSan06/SeanSan06/README.md

   - Data structures and algorithms at UCI

 ## Current Projects:
-- Todo list application with backend data storage through SQLite.
+- A full-stack web application allowing users to interact with a map and mark/create events.
-- Pixel Drawing App(Etch-a-Sketch) with the ability to export drawings as PNGs.
+- A calculator web application that saves a user's previous calculations.

 <!---